-In medical studies, ailments such as antibiotic-associated diarrhea, allergies, gas and irritable bowel syndrome have been linked to a patient's shortage of the B. breve bacteria.
+In medical studies, antibiotic-associated diarrhea, allergies, gas and irritable bowels have been linked to a patient's shortage of the B. breve bacteria.
 The presence of B. breve appears to inhibit E coli.
-B. breve is also present in the vagina, where it helps to inhibit overgrowth of Candida albicans, the primary cause of yeast infections in women.
+B. breve is also present in the vagina, where it helps to inhibit overgrowth of Candida albicans, the primary cause of yeast concerns in women.
 The job of B. breve in the digestive tract is to ferment sugars and produce lactic acid as well as acetic acid.
 B. breve is like a champion among probiotic bacteria due to its superior ability to metabolize many types of food.

 Lactobacillus plantarum (NCIMB 12422)

 L. plantarum has been used in the process of fermenting foods for hundreds of years.
-It promotes a normal digestive tract and is able to destroy pathogens while preserving vital nutrients, antioxidants and vitamins.
+It promotes a normal digestive tract and is able to destroy harmful agents while preserving vital nutrients, antioxidants and vitamins.
 One of the most remarkable attributes of L. plantarum is its ability to synthesize L-lysine, an essential amino acid.
-L. plantarum is able to ward off harmful bacteria in the intestine by preventing the pathogenic bacteria from attaching to the mucosal lining and also by competing for nutrients that the pathogenic bacteria live on.
-By doing so, harmful bacteria pass harmlessly through the body.
+L. plantarum is able to ward off unhealthy bacteria in the intestine by preventing it from attaching to the mucosal lining and also by competing for nutrients that the pathogenic bacteria live on.
+By doing so, undesirable bacteria pass harmlessly through the body.